-Were you arrested for DUI in Midway City?
-If so, you might wonder where to go from here.
-The truth is, a DUI charge is serious and comes with severe penalties.
+A DUI charge is serious and comes with severe penalties.
 You can face a driver’s license suspension, heavy fines and fees, jail time, and more.
-But you have the option to defend yourself and fight your charges—and a good Midway City DUI lawyer can help you.
+But you have the option to defend yourself and fight your charges.
+An experienced Midway City DUI attorney can help you.

-An experienced DUI attorney will know how to navigate the DUI legal process, investigate your case, and look for weak spots that can get you a more favorable outcome.
-With a good attorney, you may be able to get a fair deal, have your charge reduced or, in some cases, get your case dropped completely.
-We can help by connecting you with a leading DUI lawyer in the Midway City area.
-Contact us today by calling 310-862-0199 or filling out the form on this page for your FREE consultation as soon as possible.
+An experienced DUI lawyer will know how to navigate the DUI legal process, investigate your case, and look for weak spots that can get you a more favorable outcome.
+With a good attorney, you may be able to get a fair deal, have your charge reduced, or, in some cases, get your case dropped entirely.

 Why Do I Need a Midway City DUI Lawyer?

 A good DUI lawyer will have years of training and experience in winning DUI cases.
 They are on your side, and their goal is to win your case – allowing you to walk away free.
-Even if that isn’t possible, they’ll work to negotiate a plea deal that’s actually fair to you.
+But, even if that isn’t possible, they’ll work to negotiate a plea deal that’s actually fair to you.

 You may be able to get your charge reduced to something less severe, get an alternative to jail time, or some other outcome that’s way better than pleading guilty.